 What Can We Do to Help?SADD (Students Against Destructive Decisions), they can make a change in the driving habits of others.

 Parents can go a long way in lowering the number of distracted driving accidents by setting an example for the younger drivers in their family.

 Choosing to not drive distracted, as well as speaking with their children and other young drivers they know about the dangers of distractions on the road will help to set a standard for safe driving.

 Companies and schools can reinforce these high standards for both parents and student drivers.

 Schools can distribute information about distracted driving and invite students to pledge against it.

-J. Gonzalez Law Firm encourages everyone to do their part against all forms of distracted driving.
+J. Gonzalez Injury Attorneys encourages everyone to do their part against all forms of distracted driving.
 If you have been injured in a distracted driving accident, we are here to help get you the justice you deserve.

 Contact our personal injury lawyers in McAllen today at (956) 630-6700 and let us go to work for you.
 Our legal team will not stop until you have the justice you deserve and the compensation you need to get your life moving forward once again.

 We will not let those who have hurt you get away with their recklessness.[:]